Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 This could be perfected, though.
 See, in both examples above, we have a single hole, but infinitely many non-boundary cycles representing it.
 This seems a little awkward.
 Thankfully, all these cycles have something in common: whevener you pick two of them, they form the complete border of a surface (in the first case, of a "mini-cylinder", in the second of a "mini-ring" contained in the original space).

-This leads us to think of holes as actually **classes of non-boundary cycles**, two cycles being on the same class if they together form the boundary of some space of one dimension above-- so to speak, if they are "connected", or "joined" by that surface.
+IMG!!! (acima)

-Most of this post will deal with the non-trivial, although highly enriching proccess of formalizing this inutitive definition.
+This leads us to think of holes as actually **classes of non-boundary cycles**, two cycles being on the same class if they together form the boundary of some space of one dimension above-- so to speak, if they are "connected", or "joined" by that subspace.

 So that we're all on the same page, here are some examples of what we expect to get as the holes of some spaces:

 - Circle $S^1$: the prototypical loop, it only has one 1-dimensional hole;

-- Disk $D^2$: the prototypical filled loop, it has many 1D cycles, but all filled-- thus no holes;
+- Disk $D^2$: the prototypical filled loop, it has many 1D cycles, but all bounded-- thus no holes;

 - Cylinder $S^1\times [0,1]$: similarly to the circle, only one 1D hole;